-- Female students will not be permitted to wear skin tight clothing, objectionable form fitting blouses, or short tops to expose a bare midriff. - Female students will not be permitted to wear undershirts, muscle shirts, mesh shirts or see-through clothing, tank tops, sleeveless shirts or garments designed for sportswear (sweat pants, etc.).
-School appropriate garments must be worn under seethrough articles of clothing.

-- Female students will not be permitted to wear objectionable short dresses or skirts.Skirts or dresses must be a minimum of fingertip length. - 4.
+- 1. Female students will not be permitted to wear skin tight clothing, objectionable form fitting blouses, or short tops to expose a bare midriff. - 2.
+Female students will not be permitted to wear undershirts, muscle shirts, mesh shirts or see-through clothing, tank tops, sleeveless shirts or garments designed for sportswear (sweat pants, etc.).
+Leggings or yoga pants are not permitted unless they are worn with a dress or skirt that is a minimum of fingertip length.
+School appropriate garments must be worn under see-through articles of clothing. - 3.
+Female students will not be permitted to wear objectionable short dresses or skirts.
+Skirts or dresses must be a minimum of fingertip length. - 4.
 Female students will not be permitted to wear headbands, sunglasses, or hats. - 5.
 Shirts, tops, pants, accessories and tattoos will not be permitted that display imprints not in good taste for a school atmosphere.
 These include, but are not limited to slogans and pictures that are sexually offensive; slogans and pictures that promote drug use; and slogans or pictures that advertise alcohol or beer products and/or consumption. - Female students will not be permitted to wear any item of apparel which has holes or tears in it. - 7.
-Female students may not wear shorts or shorts modified to look like a skirt. - Female students may not wear jackets or coats to classes unless they are designed for inside wear. - 9.
-Female students may wear earrings only in their ears.
+Female students may not wear shorts or shorts modified to look like a skirt.

+- Female students may not wear jackets or coats to classes unless they are designed for inside wear. - Female students may wear earrings only in their ears.
 Any other body piercing jewelry will not be permitted.
 Ear gauges/plugs are not permitted. - 10.
 Only natural hair colors are allowed.
 No unnatural patterns are allowed. - 11.
 Female students will not be permitted to wear excessively baggy clothing.